danog/MadelineProtoDocs/docs/API_docs/constructors/attachMenuPeerTypeBotPM.md

-The bot attachment menu entry is available in private chats with other bots
+The bot attachment menu entry is available in private chats with other bots (excluding the bot that offers the current attachment menu)